prometheus-operator/kube-prometheus/docs/blackbox-exporter.md

 * `_config.versions.configmapReloader`: the tag of the ConfigMap reloader image to deploy.
 Defaults to the version `kube-prometheus` was tested with.
 * `_config.resources.blackbox-exporter.requests`: the requested resources; this is used for each container.
 Defaults to `10m` CPU and `20Mi` RAM.
 See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ for details.
 * `_config.resources.blackbox-exporter.limits`: the resource limits; this is used for each container.
 Defaults to `20m` CPU and `40Mi` RAM.
 See https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/ for details.
 * `_config.blackboxExporter.port`: the exposed HTTPS port of the exporter.
-This is where Prometheus should send the probe requests.
+This is what Prometheus can scrape for metrics related to the blackbox exporter itself.
 Defaults to `9115`.
 * `_config.blackboxExporter.internalPort`: the internal plaintext port of the exporter.
-Not accessible from outside the pod.
+Prometheus scrapes configured via `Probe` objects cannot access the HTTPS port right now, so you have to specify this port in the `url` field.
 Defaults to `19115`.
 * `_config.blackboxExporter.replicas`: the number of exporter replicas to be deployed.
 Defaults to `1`.
 * `_config.blackboxExporter.matchLabels`: map of the labels to be used to select resources belonging to the instance deployed.
 Defaults to `{ 'app.kubernetes.io/name': 'blackbox-exporter' }`
 * `_config.blackboxExporter.assignLabels`: map of the labels applied to components of the instance deployed.
 Defaults to all the labels included in the `matchLabels` option, and additionally `app.kubernetes.io/version` is set to the version of the blackbox exporter.